marcinduma/LTRCLD-2557/docs/use-case1.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image80.png" width = 800>

 Now we need to specify what subnet we would like to use in AWS cloud for that VPC.
-This subnet will be configure as VPC CIDR on AWS cloud and will be used for VM and endpoint addressing.
+This subnet will be configured as VPC CIDR on AWS cloud and will be used for EC2 and endpoint addressing.

 - CIDR: **10.0.0.0/23**